 sachi products are hand-made using authentic Japanese materials.
 Recycled and repurposed materials are used wherever possible.

 Chiyogami or yuzen paper features highly decorative, repetitive patterns silkscreeened onto fine quality paper and often embellished with gold.
 Said to have been made originally by provincial paper-makers as interior decoration for farm houses in feudal Japan, chiyogami patterns were inspired by the fashionable kimonos the papermakers had seen in cities such as Kyoto.
 Many are based on traditional motifs from the natural world such as blossoms, birds and waves.
-We also use aizome paper, shown below left, which is dyed using traditional Japanese indigo.
+We also use aizome paper, shown below, which is dyed using traditional Japanese indigo.